 The First-Time Homebuyer Act of 2021 would allow qualified buyers a refundable tax credit of $7,500 for individuals and $15,000 for married couples filing jointly.

 This bill amends the 2008 law to allow for higher purchase prices, revises the formulas for income, and revises rules pertaining to recapture of the credit and to members of the armed forces.
-It was introduced in the House by Rep. Earl Blumenauer of Oregon in April 2021 but was not yet law as of early 2022.
+It was introduced in the House by Rep. Earl Blumenauer of Oregon in April 2021 but is not yet law as of June 2023.

 What Can Be Deducted After Buying a Home?